OmarDuran/nfempy/examples/degenerate_elliptic_scalar/scenarios.md

 \mathbf{u} = -d^2(\phi) \nabla p
 $$

-**Goal of the Numerical Results:** The goal is to demonstrate that the standard approach becomes numerically unstable as the porosity gets smaller.
-This is shown by measuring how the following metrics worsen as the porosity cutoff value is reduced:
+**Goal:** The objetive is to showcase that the standard approach becomes numerically unstable as the porosity gets smaller.
+This can be shown by sampling how the following metrics worsen as the porosity cutoff value is reduced:

-- **Condition number:** It is expected to become much larger.
+- **Condition number:** expected to increase as porosity decrease.
-- **Error rates:** They are expected to degrade.
+- **Error rates:** Expected to degrade.
-- **Absolute error:** It is expected to increase.
+- **Absolute error:** Expected to increase.

-The expected outcome is that the **transformed model** would not suffer from these issues, thereby motivating its use in the domain decomposition setup.

----

-# Scenario 2: Testing the Domain Decomposition Method with Stationary Degeneracy
+# Scenario 2: Stationary Degeneracy

-Scenario 2 tests the proposed domain decomposition method where one part of the domain has a fixed (stationary) degenerate porosity field.
+Scenario 2 is a two-materials domain and tests the proposed method where one part of the domain has a fixed (stationary) degenerate porosity field.

 **Formulation Used:** This scenario uses the Transformed Model (Model 2), which couples a standard Darcy domain (Ω₁) with a degenerate domain (Ω₂) using transformed variables.
-The setup is:

 **In subdomain Ω₁ (standard):**